lalkovski/marketplace/README.md

-# Project Title
+# Marketplace

-The final project for the Zero to Mastery React Udemy Course.
+The final project for the Zero to Mastery React Udemy Course.<br/>
 A marketplace platform with user authentication.

 ## Screenshots